Puducherry

 The implementation of this plan adopted a greater pace in 2021, marked by felling of trees by the Auroville Foundation.
 This occurred despite several concerns raised by Auroville residents, and a decision made by Auroville's Resident's Assembly to stop all development on the Crown road.
 The pressure to complete the project comes at the heels of the recent appointment of a new secretary to the Auroville Foundation by the Union government.
 During this period, Auroville residents who have been protesting the implementation of Crown road, proposed an alternative alignment for the road that would bypass two water catchment areas and the forest.
 But the Foundation did not take accept the proposal.

-On December 10, 2021, the NGT issued a stay order against further felling of trees.
-However, residents alleged that digging of trenches went on December 18, 2021.
-In its order issued on April 28, 2022, besides permitting the Auroville Foundation to continue with the project, NGT also established a joint committee.
-This committee is expected to submit a report in two months on ways by which the number of trees felled may be minimised.
+On 10 December 2021, the NGT issued a stay order against further felling of trees.
+However, residents alleged that digging of trenches went on till 18 December, 2021.
+In its order issued on 28 April 2022, besides permitting the Auroville Foundation to continue with the Crown Road project, the NGT stayed all constructions in Auroville and directed the Auroville Foundation to prepare a proper township plan and obtain Environmental Clearance for it.
+The NGT also established a joint committee, which was expected to submit a report in two months on ways by which the number of trees felled may be minimised.

 Sandeep Vinod Sarah, one of the two petitioners who approached the NGT, told LCW that at least 50 houses and many other buildings in Auroville are identified in the Crown road project and face the threat of demolition.
 "No authority other than the Residents' Assembly, or a body given authority by it, has the power to ask residents to shift from a place.
 But, there is a blatant misuse of power by the [Auroville] Town Development Council and the Secretary of the Foundation," he said.
 "We are currently awaiting the report from the joint committee appointed by the NGT.
 However, in the meanwhile, the Foundation has been taking up levelling work and laying high-tension cables in parts that were already cleared, before the status quo order arrived, in violation of the Residents' Assembly's directions."